estanislao-lexicon/assetTracking/README.md

 ## Level 2

 Create a program to create a list of assets (inputs) where the final result is to write the following to the console:
-- [ ] Sorted list with Class as primary (computers first, then phones)
+- [X] Sorted list with Class as primary (computers first, then phones)
-- [ ] Then sorted by purchase date
+- [X] Then sorted by purchase date
 - [X] Mark any item *RED* if purchase date is less than 3 months away from 3 years.
-- [ ] Your application should handle FULL CRUD.
+- [X] Your application should handle FULL CRUD.

 ## Level 3

 Add offices to the model:

-- [ ] You should be able to place items in 3 different offices around the world which will use the appropriate currency for that country.
+- [X] You should be able to place items in 3 different offices around the world which will use the appropriate currency for that country.
-- [ ] You should be able to input values in dollars and convert them to each currency (based on today's currency charts).
+- [X] You should be able to input values in dollars and convert them to each currency (based on today's currency charts).

 When you write the list to the console:
-- [ ] Sorted first by office
+- [X] Sorted first by office
-- [ ] Then Purchase date
+- [X] Then Purchase date
 - [X] Items *Red* if date less than 3 months away from 3 years
 - [X] Items *Yellow* if date less than 6 months away from 3 years
-- [ ] Each item should have currency according to country
+- [X] Each item should have currency according to country
-- [ ] Your application should handle FULL CRUD.
+- [X] Your application should handle FULL CRUD.
-- [ ] Your application should have some reporting features (?)
+- [X] Your application should have some reporting features (information about what is in the db)